-allows us to combine rows from two tables based on a related column, typically using primary and foreign keys.
-This is fundamental, but real-world data analysis often requires pulling information from more than two tables simultaneously.
+INNER JOIN is a fundamental SQL operation that combines rows from two tables based on a related column, typically using primary and foreign keys.
+However, data analysis frequently requires pulling information from more than two tables simultaneously.
 Imagine needing customer details, their order information, and the specifics of the products they ordered.
-This information might live in three separate tables: Customers
+This information might live in three separate tables: Customers, Orders, and Products.

 SELECT